 "Ever the charmer," Remus returned dryly, taking a seat beside the bed.
 "I've had a rough couple of days that's all – Order assignments and things, there's a lot of clean-up to do from the fall-out of this latest attack," he said with a dismissive wave of his hand.

-"None of which you'll tell me about I'm sure," Harry muttered, then seeing that Remus was about to remonstrate said, "Oh never mind, I shouldn't be so petulant about it, I know, I'm just a bit frustrated that's all, been shut up in here too long."
+"None of which you'll tell me about I'm sure," Harry muttered, then seeing that Remus was about to remonstrate said, "Sorry, don't mind me, I'm just a bit frustrated that's all, been shut up in here too long."

 Remus gave him a gentle smile and reached for his hand, giving it a comforting squeeze.
 "I understand Harry, we're all just trying to do what's best."

-Harry simply gave a nod in response, his love and affection for the man in front of him stopping him from saying that what others thought to be best usually turned out to be very wrong and more often than not, the worst for him.
+Harry simply nodded in response, his love and affection for the man in front of him stopping him from saying that what others thought to be best usually turned out to have disastrous consequences for him.
 "Remus?"
-Harry said quietly, finally seeing his opportunity to ask the question that had been bothering him every since he learnt of the Dursleys' deaths.
+Harry said quietly, finally seeing his opportunity to ask the question that had been bothering him ever since he had learnt of the Dursleys' deaths.
 "What's going to happen now that the Dursleys are dead?
 I mean, technically I have no legal guardians right?"

 "That's something we've all been giving a lot of thought to.
 You know I'd take you in tomorrow if I could, but the law prevents it, so we're going to have to think of something else."

 "Shame," Harry said quietly, "it would have been nice to come and live with you.
 Still, I suppose anything would be better than living with the Dursleys."